crafatar/substitute/README.md

 0. *B* (not running) is updated, built, and then started.
 0. After making sure *B* is running, the load balancer has to send new connections to port 3002.
 0. *A* receives a `SIGTERM`.
-   That tells it to close the server and no longer accept connections.
+   That tells it to close the server and no longer accept new connections.
    _(This has to be implemented in the application, see [below](#sigterm))_
 0. At this point, all *new* connections are routed to *B*
 0. *A* is still running until all running requests are answered.
 It is then shut down.
-0. `next_deploy` will be set to *A*
+0. `next_deploy` is set to *A*

 For the next deployment, repeat the same steps with a and b swapped.